 - Kraft Cheddar Cheese Easy Open Can

-- In a large pan, fry hotdogs and Luncheon Meat.
+- In a large pan, fry the hotdogs and luncheon meat until lightly browned.
 Set aside.

-- On the same pan, sauté onion and garlic.
+- Using the same pan, sauté the onions and garlic.
 Add back the hotdogs and luncheon meat.

-- Put all together the Spaghetti Sauce, tomato sauce, heavy cream and sugar with the meats.
+- Mix the spaghetti sauce, tomato sauce, heavy cream, and sugar with the meats.
 Season with salt and pepper.

 - Cover and let it simmer for 15 minutes.

-- Serve meat sauce on top of cooked spaghetti.
+- Pour the meat sauce over your cooked spaghetti.
 Sprinkle with a generous helping of cheddar cheese.